Jaz-JThompson/Jaz-JThompson.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Physics (with international studies), University of Birmingham, UK 2021
+  * Specialising in nuclear physics and nuclear medicine
 * M.S. **M1** European Master of Science in Nuclear Fusion and Engineering Physics, Universidad Carlos III de Madrid (UC3) or Universidad Complutense de Madrid (UCM), Spain, 2022
+  * Labratory projects working on the TJ-2 stellerator, numerical simulations and materials for nuclear reactors
 * M.S. **M2** European Master of Science in Nuclear Fusion and Engineering Physics, Universität Stuttgart, Germany, 2023 (Expected)

 Work experience